 DX series (not to be confused with the DX sensor).
 Will not talk much about the single digit cameras, as I’ve never used any of them and feel they are way over my needs.
 Obvious workhorses for those who need fast shooting speed and lightning fast focus.
 Those who need one, know it.

 Cameras I’ve owned or still own (underlined) in numeric order.
 Bought my first Nikon DSLR in 2005.

 My personal recommendation:

 Why do I recommend cameras that I don’t have or used?
+Or why not just recommend the newest?
 Having used a lot of different models and reading lots of reviews, I have a good idea how they feel and perform.
-For travel size and weight matters and my wife likes the size of the newer D5000 series.
+For travel, size and weight matters and my wife likes the size of the newer D5000 series.
 I have used the D810 for travel and I think its a bit overkill, both in size and weight and replaced it with the D750.
 And I’m not saying that the D5600 is better than the D500, (or that the D750 is better than the D810).
 As much as I would love to have a D500, it wouldn’t replace the D5600 as my recommendation for a travel camera.

 This page will be updated to keep up with time.

 Any comments?
 Please let me know.